 Elaine gives up her futile bare-handed assault, and fumbles instead for the medallion tucked inside her robe.
 The creature lifts her high above the surface of the water, begins drawing her in towards its main fleshy bulk and its open waiting mouth.
 A stink like wet decaying mushrooms assails her.

 The cleric has her medallion in hand now, and as she mumbles through a quick prayer, she places her empty hand on the tentacle wrapped around her.
 Where she touches it, the rubbery flesh begins to steam and hiss.
 The creature lets out a pained shriek, its grip loosens, and the cleric splashes down into the churning water.

 She surfaces an instant later, swimming back towards the ledge.

 “I’m okay,” she calls out to Jake and Scarlet.
 She slaps at the water, motioning ahead towards the shelf where Hamfrd and Mathos are.
 “Go!”

 “I’m right behind you,” she gasps, spitting water.
 “Just go!”

-Hamfrd has his bow strung, and he lets loose an arrow which bounces harmlessly off the creature’s thick flesh as if it were stone.
+Hamfrd finishes getting his bow strung, and lets loose an arrow which deflects harmlessly off the creature’s thick flesh as if it were rock.

 “Almost there,” Jake says, urging the cleric forward.